There are no items to display at this time

 Emergency Management Agency

-Weather: The website for the National Weather Service (NWS) Office in Taunton, http://www.weather.gov/box , displays all weather watches and warnings for the southern New England area on a regional map and provides forecasts and discussions.
-The site contains links to other NWS forecast offices nationwide, and to other NOAA weather-related sites.
+The website for the National Weather Service (NWS) Office in Norton, MA, http://www.weather.gov/box , displays all weather watches and warnings for the southern New England area on a regional map and provides forecasts and discussions.
+The site contains links to to other NOAA weather-related sites.
 For local NWS Watch/Warning criteria, see this list of National Weather Service Warning Thresholds.

-Recent Flood Insurance Rate Map Changes: New maps went into effect for areas near the Ten Mile River on October 2, 2015.
-All Rhode Island cities and towns participate in FEMA's National Flood Insurance Program, which allows residents and business owners to purchase Federally-backed flood insurance.
+Additional Flood Insurance Information: All Rhode Island cities and towns participate in FEMA's National Flood Insurance Program, which allows residents and business owners to purchase Federally-backed flood insurance.
 FEMA's Floodsmart website includes clear and detailed information on this program.
-Our office is available to answer general questions on this program, including whether a property is in a Special Flood Hazard Area (SFHA), which zone, and its base flood elevation.
+Our office is available to answer general questions on this program, including whether a property is in the FEMA 100-year floodplain, which particular zone it is in, and your nearby base flood elevation.
 We can also answer inquiries regarding other natural hazards, flood-related or not.
 Please contact us by e-mail listed above, or call (401) 435-7500 x11151 for more information.

 Additional Preparedness Links: